Mastering Assertions in Selenium Using TestNG

 Moreover, in this tutorial, we’ll demonstrate TestNG assertions with the help of a POM framework.
 We’ll add simple page object tests and call different TestNG methods to assert them.

-READ – How to Create a Simple TestNG Project in Eclipse
+For a step-by-step guide, read How to Create a TestNG Project in Eclipse.

 First of all, let us understand what the different types of assertions available in TestNG are and when to use them.